nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/simple-workflow-example.md

    ![]({{file name='link_view_designer.png'}} ?w=300,border=true)
 5. In the Layout tab, navigate to **Workflows**&nbsp;> **SalesProposalWorkflow** and click on **Technical validation**.
    ![]({{file name='vd_wf_technical_validation_layout1.png'}} ?w=200,border=true)
     A  page with the Technical validation task layout is displayed.
-If there is no layout, click on the **Customize** button.
+If there is no layout, click on the **Configure** button.
     ![]({{file name='vd_wf_technical_validation_layout2.png'}} ?w=600,border=true)
 5. Delete the properties displayed in the layout using the delete icon once an element is selected.
     ![]({{file name='vd_wf_technical_validation_layout3.png'}} ?w=600,border=true)